tonipulkkinen/account-check-api/README.md

-﻿# bankobjects assignment
+﻿# account check web api
-Assignment where we learn how to use classes.
+Assignment where we use code from earlier projects and create a web api

-Tunnit: 15
+Tunnit:

 Opitut asiat:
-- Classes
-	- Properties
-	- Methods
-- LINQ
-- List< >

-Vaikeudet: Tilitapahtuman yhdistäminen oikeaan tiliin.
+Vaikeudet: